paulnank/nankervis-pdp10-js/diags/README.md

 The sources for the KI10 KLAD diagnostics can be found at [http://pdp-10.trailing-edge.com/klad_sources/index.html](http://pdp-10.trailing-edge.com/klad_sources/index.html).
 Javascript versions were produced from the related .sav files using a python script.

-The KI10 specific materials for the PDP-10 CPU diagnostics all have the prefix DBK and they are in order of increasinly complex testing.
+The KI10 specific materials for the PDP-10 CPU diagnostics all have the prefix DBK and they are in order of increasingly complex testing.
 So the first and simplest is dbkaa.*

 More advanced diagnostics also require that diamon and subrtn are loaded before execution.
 This is done by editing pdp10.html to include the desired javascript files.